Second Fitna: Opposition in Mecca and Medina

 Following Husayn's death, Yazid faced increased opposition to his rule from Abd Allah ibn al-Zubayr, a son of Muhammad's companion Zubayr ibn al-Awwam and a grandson of the first caliph Abu Bakr.
 Ibn al-Zubayr secretly began taking allegiance in Mecca, though publicly he only called for a shura to elect a new caliph.
 At first, Yazid tried placating him by sending gifts and delegations in an attempt to reach a settlement.
 After Ibn al-Zubayr's refusal to recognize him, Yazid sent a force led by Ibn al-Zubayr's estranged brother Amr to arrest him.
 The force was defeated and Amr was executed.
 In addition to the growing influence of Ibn al-Zubayr in Medina, the city's inhabitants were disillusioned with Umayyad rule and Mu'awiya's agricultural projects, which included confiscation of their lands to increase government revenue.
 Yazid invited the notables of Medina to Damascus and tried to win them over with gifts.
 They were unpersuaded, however, and on their return to Medina narrated tales of Yazid's lavish lifestyle and practices considered by many to be impious, including drinking wine, hunting with hounds and his love for music.
-The Medinese, under the leadership of Abd Allah ibn Hanzala, renounced their allegiance to Yazid and expelled the governor, Yazid's cousin Uthman ibn Muhammad ibn Abi Sufyan, and the Umayyads residing in the city.
-Yazid dispatched a 12,000-strong army under the command of Muslim ibn Uqba to reconquer the Hejaz (western Arabia).
-After failed negotiations, the Medinese were defeated in the Battle of al-Harra, and the city was plundered for three days.
+The Medinans, under the leadership of Abd Allah ibn Hanzala, renounced their allegiance to Yazid and expelled the governor, Yazid's cousin Uthman ibn Muhammad ibn Abi Sufyan, and the Umayyads residing in the city.
+Yazid dispatched a 12,000-strong Syrian army under the command of Muslim ibn Uqba to reconquer the Hejaz (western Arabia).
+After failed negotiations, the Medinans were defeated in the Battle of al-Harra, and the city was plundered for three days.
 Having forced the rebels to renew their allegiance, Yazid's army headed for Mecca to subdue Ibn al-Zubayr.

-Ibn Uqba died on the way and command passed to Husayn ibn Numayr, who besieged Mecca in September 683.
-The siege lasted for several weeks, during which the Ka'aba caught fire.
-Yazid's sudden death in November ended the campaign.
-After trying unsuccessfully to persuade Ibn al-Zubayr to accompany him to Syria and be declared caliph there, Ibn Numayr left with his troops.